TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_jtag_uniflash.md

 \endcond

 # Steps to Run the Example
+\note  When powering the board unplug the UART(J22)

 - **When using CCS projects to build**, import the CCS project for the required combination and build it using the CCS project menu (see \ref CCS_PROJECTS_PAGE).